 As an emerging science, gene therapy brings the potential to revolutionise many sectors of medicine including the treatment of XLP.
 But it is still an emerging science and whilst there have been some spectacular successes with other genetic disorders, there have also been sadly some cases where the therapy has not only failed but contributed to the death of the patient.

 Gene therapy offers real hope for XLP affected families who cannot find suitable bone marrow donors and could become the treatment of choice for all XLP boys in the near future.
-However we are still some years off having a safe effective gene therapy treatment for XLP.
 The XLP Research Trust is committed to fund raising to ensure that gene therapy becomes a real possibility.

 This fact sheet is designed for educational purposes only and is not intended to serve as medical advice.
 The information provided here should not be used for diagnosing or treating a health problem or disease.
 It is not a substitute for professional care.